Cathedral of St. Peter-in-Chains: History

 Roman Catholic services in Peterborough were first held in a log building in 1825.
 The parish of St. Peter's was established in 1826 to serve the large Irish population in the area.
 A wood church was later erected but it was destroyed by fire in 1835 or 1836.
-What is now the nave portion of the cathedral was erected in 1837 with stone quarried in nearby Jackson's Park.
-Further alterations in 1884-1886 added the transept/sanctuary space and sacristy to the north end.
+What is now the nave portion of the cathedral was erected in 1837 with stone quarried in nearby Jackson Park.
+Further alterations from 1884–1886 added the transept/sanctuary space and sacristy to the north end.
 The roof over the high altar was raised to correspond with the height of the nave in 1931.
-In 1967, the south wall was extended to the front façade of the tower adding a fifth bay to the original structure.
+In 1967, the south wall was extended to the front façade of the tower adding a 5th bay to the original structure.

 In 1882, the Roman Catholic Diocese of Peterborough was established and St. Peter's became its cathedral.
 Jean-François Jamot was installed as the diocese's first bishop and he is now buried in the crypt.
 Until 1908, it was the only Catholic church serving Peterborough and the surrounding communities of Smith, Douro, Otonobee and North Monaghan.